codythegreat/dss/README.md

 ### Features

 DSS is in the very early stages of development.
 We still have a lot of features to add, but so far we've added the following:
-+ parsing of slides from a .txt file
++ parsing of slides from a .txt file, slide centering, and bottom bar with slide counter
 + navigation with `j`/`k`
 + quiting with `q`
 + jumping to first/last slide with `g`/`G`